MPH Public Health (Web-based Learning) / Overview

 Equity and Merit Scholarships

-We offer Equity and Merit Scholarships to academically excellent young professionals from Rwanda, Uganda and Tanzania.
+We offer Equity and Merit Scholarships to academically excellent students from Ethiopia, Malawi, Rwanda, Tanzania, Uganda and Zimbabwe.

 Courses in related subject areas